finkusuma-dev/frontendmentor-social-links-profile/README.md

 #### 🟦 Attribution's Position

 I'm positioning the attribution just below the solution.
-But not wrapping by flex for both.
-The reason is, it will make the screenshot on the frontendmentor solution page to appear not in the center position.
-Instead I use absolute position for the attribution while wrapping both solution and the attribution inside a container.
+But not wrapping both by using flex.
+The reason, it will make the screenshot on the frontendmentor solution page to appear not in the center position.
+Instead, I use absolute position for the attribution while wrapping both solution and the attribution inside a container.

-Previously in the [blog preview card solution](https://www.frontendmentor.io/solutions/i-discovered-a-lot-of-things-on-this-blog-preview-card-challenge-pSdptSJhP1) I positioned the attribution using `bottom` property.
-But this create an issue.
+Previously, in the [blog preview card solution](https://www.frontendmentor.io/solutions/i-discovered-a-lot-of-things-on-this-blog-preview-card-challenge-pSdptSJhP1) I positions the attribution using `bottom` property.
+But this creates an issue.
 When the screen is very small, the attribution becomes 2 lines and there is no gap between the two.
-The reason is, the bottom of the attribution is anchored to the bottom of the container.
-So when it becomes two lines, the bottom stays while the top moves upward.
+This is caused by the bottom of the attribution anchored to the bottom of the container.
+When it becomes two lines, the bottom stays while the top moves upward.

 ```css
 .attribution {